-In recognition of the increasingly pervasive role of algorithmic systems in modern society the IEEE Standards Association (IEEE-SA) launched the IEEE Global Initiative on Ethics for Autonomous and Intelligence Systems in April 2016.
+In recognition of the increasingly pervasive role of algorithmic systems in modern society the IEEE Standards Association (IEEE-SA) launched the Global Ininitative for Ethics of Autonomous and Intelligence Systems in April 2016.
 Under the umbrella of this Global Initiative, IEEE-SA launched the P70xx series of Standards working groups to support the development of Ethical Autonomous and Intelligent Systems.

 Since February 2017, the IEEE P7003 working group has brought together over 80 experts from civil-society, academia and industry to explore the challenges of algorithmic bias and develop a process framework for addressing Algorithmic Bias Considerations in the development and deployment of algorithmic systems.